aszucs/cobra_task_v1/README.md

 - **outcome measure 2 – rank buying (admiration-seeking)**: at the end of each trial, participants can pay for boosters that improve their rank in the competition’s global league table.

 ## Software requirements:
-Please, note that this game is designed to work on PCs and Windows tablets, the code may need adaptations to run on Mac.
-You need to have MATLAB (version 2013 or older) and Python (either version 2.7 or 3.5) installed.
+Please, note that this game is designed to work on Windows computers and tablets, the code may need adaptations to run on Mac OS or GNU Linux.
+You need to have MATLAB (version 2013 or older) installed, as well as Python 2.7 installed under C:\python27 (default installation folder).

 ## Installation:
-•	Download the content of this repository and decompress the .zip file *cobra_task_v1-main.zip* in a location of your choice.
+•	Download the content of this repository (e.g., as a zip file, top right option) and decompress the resulting .zip file *cobra_task_v1-main.zip* in a location of your choice.
 Warning: Do not put it in MATLAB’s folder; anywhere else is fine.

-•	Open the *cobra_task_v1-main* folder.
+•	Open the resulting *cobra_task_v1-main* folder (created when decompressing the zip file).

 •	Carefully read the user manual *cobra_task_v1_manual.pdf* before launching the task.

 •	To run the task, open the file *main_game_launcher.m* with MATLAB (right click -> Open with -> MATLAB), and simply click “run” from the MATLAB editor window (green arrow in the upper menu).
+If prompted by MATLAB, select the "Change Folder" option.

 •	Further instructions, troubleshooting tips and a codebook to measured variables can be found in the **user manual**.